philipptrepte/binary-PPI-classifier/README.md

 ## Vignette

-Please see the Vignette (under development) for a detailed description under `/doc/introduction.html`
+Please see the Vignette for a detailed description using `vignette("introduction", package = "binaryPPIclassifier")`.
+Make sure that when installing the package you set `build_vignettes = TRUE`.

 ## Reference